I met Case Abbott when I was stepping out of the shower.

 He had his phone in his hand ready to call the police.

-I thought sneaking into my older brother’s Manhattan apartment to surprise him was a great idea.
+I snuck into my brother’s Manhattan apartment so I could surprise him.

 Except, I was the one who was surprised.
 Not only was my brother out of town, but he didn’t own the apartment.

 His best friend, Case, did and he had plans for the night that didn’t include me.

 After I packed up my things so I could check into a hotel, Case had a change of heart.

 He told me I could stay in his guest room until my brother came back.